AnshanaM/COMP2042_CW_hcyam4/README.md

 2. highscore
 3. fix the menu which does not show [DONE]
 4. DO PLAY HEART ANIMATION [DONE]
-4. fix the load game, nothing shows up
+4. fix the load game, nothing shows up [DONE]
 3. css design alignment of all the buttons
 4. main game title in main menu [DONE]
 6. fix nullpointerexception error
-7. fix concurrentexception error
+7. fix concurrentexception error [DONE]
 8. 3 levels of brick breakability: make the last row triple hit brick?
 10. make paddle a separate class
 11. paddle wrap around screen penalty
-12. when no games were saved previously, display label animation for it
+12. when no games were saved previously, display label animation for it [DONE]
 13. clean collision detection!
 [DONE]
 14. menupage and score can be singleton class
 15. check design patterns and implement it